+Our historical growth rates may not be sustainable or indicative of future growth.
 We believe that our continued revenue growth will depend upon, among other factors, our ability to:

-- build our brands and launch new brands; - acquire more customers; - develop new features to enhance the consumer experience on our websites, mobile-optimized websites and mobile applications, which we collectively refer to as our sites; - increase the frequency with which new and repeat customers purchase products on our sites through merchandising, data, analytics and technology; - add new suppliers and deepen our relationships with our existing suppliers; - enhance the systems our consumers use to interact with our sites and invest in our infrastructure platform; - expand internationally; and - pursue strategic acquisitions.
+- build our brands and launch new brands; - acquire more customers and retain existing customers; - develop new features to enhance the consumer experience on our websites, mobile-optimized websites and mobile applications; - increase the frequency with which new and repeat customers purchase products on our sites through merchandising, data, analytics and technology; - add new suppliers and deepen our relationships with our existing suppliers; - grow certain categories where we under index the broader home goods market today, such as home improvement, housewares, seasonal decor and decorative accents; - enhance the systems our consumers use to interact with our sites and invest in our infrastructure platform; - expand internationally; and - opportunistically pursue strategic acquisitions.